Madison Stream Team- Citizen Science at it’s Finest

-The 2017 monitoring season is a significant milestone, as it marks 8 years of gathered data.
+The 2017 monitoring season was a significant milestone, as it marked 8 years of gathering data.
 The data we’ve collected is now being used to identify opportunities where improvements can be made in the streams, and is being used to help guide the drafting of the first Watershed Restoration Plan in the Madison Watershed which is set to be completed in 2018.

 This program has been supported by a number of entities throughout the years, which include: Madison Conservation District, Madison River Foundation, Montana State University Extension – Water Quality, Montana Department of Environmental Quality, Moonlight Basin, Big Sky Resort Tax, Jack Creek Preserve Foundation, New Belgium Brewery, Patagonia, and private donors.
 Furthermore, this work would not be possible without the ongoing support of the dozens of landowners that have provided access to our monitoring sites.